HibaBenAribi/Emimr/README.md

 The script could be replicated for multiple pathologies, using starting the data filtering with the pathology keyword and then the same methodology .

 More information are available in :

-# Result

-The genetic specific data will be automatically exported in the  working directory folder as 4 txt files:

-- The gene expression profile : p value and LogFC

-- If the gene is : overexpressed , underexpressed or not differentially expressed.

-- List of the  CpG sites that are methylated in the gene specific promoter with supplementary data mainly the B value , DMR (differential methylation or not ), and  the relation to Cpg island

-- List of miRNAs that target the gene in healthy condition

-- Are these miRNA expressed in disease group or not ( the user need to search for each miRNA separately ).

 # Contact for data update
 Tech leader : Hiba Ben Aribi